durboyazz-ai/scms_gui_v2/README.md

 # scms_gui_v2

 ### 1. **Student Concentration Monitoring System (SCMS)**
-# 🧠 Student Concentration Monitoring System (SCMS) — Flask + OpenCV
+# 🧠 Student Concentration Monitoring System (SCMS) — Flask Dashboard + OpenCV

 SCMS is a real-time student attention monitoring system designed for online learning and self-study sessions.
 It runs locally using a standard webcam and provides a live dashboard showing: